 Plain black trainers (which your child can fasten independently).

 Please note: the uniform does not have to have the Prudhoe West logo on it –plain jumpers, polo shirts etc. are fine as long as they are the right colour/style.

 Branded uniform can be bought from Salto UK, Low Prudhoe.

-Red reading folders, PE bags, caps, fleeces, school coats and hi-visibility jackets can also be bought.
+Red reading folders, caps, fleeces, school coats and hi-visibility jackets can also be bought.

 The clothing/ footwear that your child wears to school must be clearly marked with your child’s name.
 Everything should be simple enough for your child to manage independently – eg. velcro fastenings on shoes, elastic waistband on trousers.

 With the exception of a watch (once a child can tell the time), earrings and jewellery must not be worn